bulletnoid/StaggeredGridView/README.md

 * Screen rotation

-  The widget may have problem holding the state when it is destroyed.
+  The widget may have problem holding the state when it is destroyed and restored the them in a different screen orientation.
-  Besides you may want to change the column number when the screen orientation changed, you'd better to rebuild the whole content again.
+  Besides, you may want to change the column number when the screen orientation changed, you'd better rebuild the whole content from start.

 ## Project structure